By JONATHAN DREW

 A roommate who lived with Cancel in Kentucky in the months before he left for Ukraine said he became interested in going to help shortly after the war began.

-“Right around when it was getting serious was when he said he wanted to go,” 21-year-old Triston Mannahan said.
+“Right around when it was getting serious was when he said he wanted to go,” said 21-year-old Triston Mannahan.
 “He felt obligated because that (the war) was wrong and he wanted to help.”

 “He’s really brave,” Mannahan said.
 “That’s what he wanted to do.”